Ethereum 2.0: The Complete Guide

 Learn Ethereum Now

-Free Ethereum Tips!
+Free Ether Tips!

-Get monthly tips on Ethereum investment.
+Get monthly tips on Ether investment.

 On top you’ll get our free Blockchain beginners course.
 Learn how this technology will change our lives.

-Will Ethereum 2.0 replace Ethereum?
+Will ETH2 replace Ethereum?

 No, not at all.
 The proof-of-work chain will continue to run.
 In parallel, you can use the proof-of-stake shard chains.
 The new ETH2 will take place and you’re able to transfer ETH from POW to POS using the shard chain.